Ultimate Guide to Teaching Jobs in Japan

 What are business English teaching positions like?

-Business English teaching in Tokyo is very different from English conversation school teaching.
-The structure of lessons and the techniques used have a lot of similarities, but business lessons have a another layer of formality.
-A business English lesson usually involves discussing business topics, enacting role-plays of challenging business situations, and teaching students proper linguistic expressions to use in a business environment.
+Business English teaching in Tokyo can be one of the best English teaching jobs in Japan if you want to learn more about business.
+The structure of lessons and the techniques used have a lot of similarities, but business lessons have another layer of formality.
+A business English lesson usually involves discussing business topics, enacting role-plays of challenging business situations and teaching students proper linguistic expressions to use in a business environment.

 One of the main requirements for teaching business lessons is that you need to wear business formal attire: dress shirt, suit, and slacks/skirt.
 Additionally, business lessons are always taught in classrooms or office rooms at your company or at the company of the student.